 chat text

-Phoenix Motorcycle Accident Attorney
+Phoenix Motorcycle Accident Lawyer

-Phoenix Motorcycle Accident Attorney
+Phoenix Motorcycle Accident Lawyer

 Call for a Free Consultation

-Motorcycle Accident Statistics in Arizona
+Arizona & Phoenix Motorcycle Accident Statistics

-According to Arizona’s Department of Transportation, 119,991 motorcycle accidents occurred in 2022.
+According to the Arizona Department of Transportation, 119,991 motorcycle accidents occurred in 2022.
 Of that number, 35,878 riders were injured, and sadly, 1,178 were killed.

 Motorcycle accidents can also happen as a result of a pedestrian collision, bicyclist collision, animal collision, or vehicle explosion.
 Non-fixed objects like parked vehicles, trains, and work zone equipment can also cause motorcycle collisions in Arizona.